KittyGiraudel/site/_posts/2014-07-01-building-a-customization-api-in-sass.md

 Hey people!
 I am the creator of a relatively new Sass grid-system called [Flint](https://github.com/ezekg/flint), and a lightweight Compass extension called [SassyExport](https://github.com/ezekg/SassyExport), which we will be discussing throughout this series.

 Since I already mentioned the word _series_, this article will be the first post of a 2 part series.
-Today we're going to create a Sass-powered customization API that can be plugged into a front-end API, such as a Wordpress theming framework or even allow live customization through JS.
+Today we’re going to create a Sass-powered customization API that can be plugged into a front-end API, such as a Wordpress theming framework or even allow live customization through JS.

-Today's discussion will focus on the Sass part, but it will flow straight into part 2 of this series, where we will be utilizing a brand new tool I developed called [SassyExport](https://github.com/ezekg/SassyExport), which allows you to _export_ JSON _from_ Sass and write it into a new file to use elsewhere in your projects.
+Today’s discussion will focus on the Sass part, but it will flow straight into part 2 of this series, where we will be utilizing a brand new tool I developed called [SassyExport](https://github.com/ezekg/SassyExport), which allows you to _export_ JSON _from_ Sass and write it into a new file to use elsewhere in your projects.

 ## How does it work?

 **Our Sass-powered customization API** will essentially be able to _mark_ elements within our stylesheet that we want to customize, and which of those elements _properties_ may be customized as well as default _values_ for these properties.

 To be able to track all this stuff, we are going to use Sass maps to sort the output of this API by selector.
-Within that selector's map, we'll not only list its customizable properties but also the defaults for its values in case the user has not modified those.
+Within that selector’s map, we’ll not only list its customizable properties but also the defaults for its values in case the user has not modified those.

 We are going to do this all within Sass, and as we will discuss in part 2 of the series, a language like PHP or JS can hook in to our Sass-API and use the data to modify our stylesheet for these specific `$selector->$property` relationships.
-For the sake of time, we're going to keep this project simple and only stick to color customization.
+For the sake of time, we’re going to keep this project simple and only stick to color customization.

 Therefore, we will create a color palette as a map, in order to pull _values_ from it.
 That way we can also hook into this palette _module_ through our front-end API and then allow the user to modify the original color palette.

-Furthermore, because we'll be keeping track of which selectors (or if we're getting really technical &mdash; which _sub-modules_) are using which color, we can then update their values if the user ever modifies that sub-module's color _value_.
+Furthermore, because we’ll be keeping track of which selectors (or if we’re getting really technical &mdash; which _sub-modules_) are using which color, we can then update their values if the user ever modifies that sub-module’s color _value_.

-### Okay, let's sum up
+### Okay, let’s sum up

 **We need to create a global variable for our color palette.**

 * The palette naming convention should be semantic.
-For instance, we'll prefer _primary_ and _complementary_ to _red_ and _blue_.
+For instance, we’ll prefer _primary_ and _complementary_ to _red_ and _blue_.
 * The code itself needs to be modular and flexible, allowing the user to create a color palette of any scale.

 **We need to keep another global variable of all customizable elements with the following data:**